The Data Protection Act 1998 is legislation established to protect individual's privacy by regulating the way personal data is processed.

 - How can I access my personal data?

-- How can I access third party data?
+- How can I access third party personal data?

 - What does 'processing' mean for the purposes of the act?

-- What is our commitment to upholding the principles of Data Protection?
+- What is the Council's commitment to upholding the Data Protection Principles?

 - How can I report a security incident?